Shubham0315/Kubernetes/Probes/README.md

 - If our liveness probe is created and our pod is ready, we can also create readiness probe like above

+- Here httpGet is a probe to check HTTP endpoint
+- **Initialdelayseconds** is a wait time to start container before probing to begin
+- **periodSeconds** :- frequency of probing
+- **failureThreshold** :- how many time containers must fail before considered as failed
 - Now we can apply service and deployment.
 When we check for pods, we get pods list
 - To checkif the liveness/readiness probe got triggered inside pod :- **kubectl describe pod $name**